shxxdyna/shxxdyna/README.md

-- 👋 Hi, I’m @shxxdyna but call me Dyna
+- 👋 Hi, I’m Sarah Edna but call me Dyna
 - 👀 I’m interested in game dev and machine learning
 - 🌱 I’m currently learning statistics at UPM in my second year
 - 💞️ I’m looking to collaborate on work in the future!